4/30/12

 7th Car - 2004 Honda Odyssey EX-L

-This is one of our current vehicles.
 We bought this because we needed something to bring the boys home in, and this really fit our needs.
 I told Tasha that if we were going to get a van, the only kind that I wanted was a Honda.
 She found this one at Capital for a song, and on top of it, it has all of the bells and whistles that one could ask for.
 It was just at 103,000 when we bought it (we've put on around 11,000 going between Blue Ridge and other places in it), and runs very smooth.
 Leather seats, heated seats, CD player, DVD player, 2-zone AC/Heat, side and front airbags, 4 captain chairs, and a tape deck. :D

 Particulars:

-Owned: September 2011 - Present
+Owned: September 2011 - October 2012

 8th car - 2005 Honda Odyssey EX